-This project highlights an implemtation of the A* pathfinding algorithm using manhattan distance as a heuristic.
+This project highlights an implementation of the A* pathfinding algorithm using Manhattan distance as a heuristic.
 The algorithm is implemented in C# within the Unity game engine, allowing for real-time pathfinding in a 2D grid-based environment.
-The A* algorithm efficiently finds the shortest path between two points while navigating around obstacles, making it ideal for game development and AI applications.
+A* efficiently finds the shortest path between two points while navigating around obstacles, making it ideal for game development and AI applications.

-My reason for creating this project was to inplement my knowlage of my resently gaven class Algorithms & Data structures.
-I wanted to see how the A* algorithm works in practice and to create a visual representation of it in Unity.
+My reason for creating this project was to apply the knowledge from my recent Algorithms & Data Structures class.
+I wanted to see how the A* algorithm works in practice and create a visual representation of it in Unity.
 This project allowed me to deepen my understanding of pathfinding algorithms and their applications in game development.

-The project took about a week to complete, eatch day spend about 2 hours on it.
-The most challenging part was creating an effiecent way to also take into account the objects in the grid, and to make sure the algorithm dosnt take an ineffiecent path.
+The project took about a week to complete, with around two hours of work each day.
+The most challenging part was creating an efficient way to account for obstacles in the grid while ensuring the algorithm did not take an inefficient path.

 The pathfinding runs directly in your browser via Unity WebGL.